Whatsapp Icon

 • Nuts and Seeds: Pumpkin seeds, cashews, and almonds are snack-friendly options packed with zinc.
 They are also great sources of healthy fats and vitamins.

-• Whole Grains: Oats, quinoa, and brown rice contain zinc as well as providing essential B vitamins and minerals, important for energy production and maintaining energy levels.
+• Whole Grains: Oats, quinoa, and brown rice contain zinc as well as provide essential B vitamins and minerals, important for energy production and maintaining energy levels.

 • Dairy Products: Milk, cheese, and yogurt are not only calcium-rich but also provide a good boost of zinc, contributing to stronger bones and teeth.